josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/💸_Lets_Make_The_Money_Talk/🎁_philanthropy_and_influence.md

 Philanthropy can heal.
 It can also shield.
-It can also be used to buy quiet where institutions are most fragile.
+It can also operate most effectively where governance is weakest.

-Understanding where money sits — and why — allows accountability to move upstream, where it belongs.
+Understanding these overlaps allows accountability to move upstream —
+away from sacrificial targets and toward systemic correction.

 Transparency is not hostility.
 It is democratic hygiene.